Assistant practitioners are experienced staff working in support roles, alongside qualified healthcare professionals.

 Training and development

 You will be given the training you need for the job, including an introduction to the department and its procedures.
-Assistant practitioners are usually expected to study part time for a foundation degree in health and social care.
+Assistant practitioners usually follow a therapy or nursing training pathway and undertake a level 5 two-year foundation degree in health or social care, which may be available as an apprenticeship programme.

 Assistant practitioners have to keep their skills and knowledge up to date with regular training.